Rovinj Old Town with colourful houses on the Adriatic

 Fishermen's Night (August)

-A lively celebration of Rovinj's maritime heritage with seafood, music, and dancing.
+A celebration of Rovinj's maritime heritage with seafood, live music and dancing on the harbour.

 Best Bars & Cafés

-Perfect for sunset drinks overlooking the old town and sea.
+Good for sunset drinks with a view over the Old Town and the sea.

-Casual bars along the coast for evening cocktails and light music.
+Casual bars along the coast for evening cocktails and light background music.

 Live Music & Nightlife